Vmc Demonstration

 Pitch Down: The loss of induced airflow over the horizontal stabilizer results in less negative lift produced by the tail.
 Additional back pressure is required to maintain level flight.

 Roll Toward the Inoperative Engine: The loss of the accelerated slipstream air over the wing of the inoperative engine results in a reduction of lift on that wing.
-Therefore, the aircraft tends to roll toward the inoperative engine due to asymmetrical lift.
+Therefore, due to asymmetrical lift, the aircraft tends to roll toward the inoperative engine.
 This requires additional aileron pressure into the operative engine.

 Yaw: Asymmetrical thrust requires rudder pressure toward the operating engine.